 Continuous monitoring of refrigerant gas leaks from air conditioning units in hotel rooms.

-The LPT-A gas detector with a remote, solid state refrigerant sensor offers flexible monitoring capabilities, making it easier to place the sensor as close to the potential leak area as possible.
-The remote sensor should be mounted near the air conditioner coil and connected to the LPT-A transmitter with 18 awg wire stranded in conduit.
-The LPT-A transmitter can be mounted at viewing height in any preferred location within the room.
+In packaged terminal air conditioner (PTAC) applications, the remote sensor model offers flexible placement options for the sensor, making it easier to place the sensor as close the potential leak area as possible.
+The remote sensor should be mounted near the air conditioner coil and connected to the CGAS Detector with 18 awg wire stranded in conduit.
 The maximum length of wire between the remote sensor and the transmitter should not exceed 50 ft (15 m).

 |Hotel Chiller Room Application||Air Conditioning Application|